thanhn062/thanhn062/README.md

 # 💫 About Me:
-I am a self-taught software developer who learned to code by finding more efficient ways to play video games.
-I love learning and exploring new technologies, and I enjoy thinking about how I can utilize them to improve my own and others' quality of life.
+I am a self-taught software developer and I love learning and exploring new technologies.

 ## 🌐 Socials: